Borwe/save-me-baby/README.md

 - VsCode, or it's forks.
 - Git in your path

+## How it works
+- User can activate saving mode.
+- Everytime user saves, a commit is created and pushed with same msg as previous commit
+- User can also compress matching commits

 <!-- ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.